TheRealAnonymous008/quartz/content/details/computer science/software engineering/The Design Patterns.md

 * 23 Patterns commonly seen in [[Object Oriented Programming]] Contexts
-* [[Psychology|Rumpelstiltskin principle applies]].
+* [[Faculties of the Mind|Rumpelstiltskin principle applies]].
 Giving words to these patterns allows us to talk about them better.

 # Topics
 ## Creational Patterns